 It didn’t help that this specific doujin event is not marketed towards the gender I identify as.
 I identify as a cis-gendered male, and yet it is mostly cis-gendered females who wholeheartedly consume these hot-blooded (male) Shonen Jump characters, imagine them doing things with and to each other, produce mountains upon mountains of doujinshi throughout the year, and organize dozens of doujin events in convention centers in Tokyo, Osaka, and Fukuoka.

 どうやら出番のようだ17 was, without doubt, one of these events for cis-gendered females doing otakatsu.
-There were plenty of books containing (really well-drawn) illustrations of Katsuki Bakugou doing things with and to Izuku Midoriya and / or Shoto Todoroki.
+There were plenty of books containing (really well-drawn) illustrations of Bakugou Katsuki doing things with and to Midoriya Izuku and / or Todoroki Shoto.
 On the balance of probabilities, most of these things are sexy things that are best left undescribed on this blog.

 It also didn’t help that most of the Google results I found about cis-gendered males attending women-oriented events were either outdated, and contained slightly worrying information.
 One Yahoo Answers post dated 2012 said that it was possible that a (female) circle participant could technically refuse to sell their doujinshi to a (male) general participant.
 Another online forum comment dated 2010 said that some men would go to doujin events just to hit on women (ナンパ目的の男性), and that: